Annotated-Ultras/Annotated-Ultras.github.io/_posts/2016-03-28-instructions.md

     - ![xml editor class](https://raw.githubusercontent.com/collinschwantes/Annotated_Ultras/master/Screenshot%202016-03-21%2013.23.56.png)
     - this a good place to save
 13. Repeat steps 7-12 until all visible HAO terms have been added.
-14. Open your SVG in a text editor (eg TextEdit) and delete the first line
+14. Open your SVG in a text editor (eg TextEdit or NotePad) and delete the first line
     - delete the line selected in this image
     - ![textedit_delete](https://raw.githubusercontent.com/collinschwantes/Annotated_Ultras/master/Screenshot%202016-03-21%2013.31.42.png)
 15. Copy the remaining text and paste it into the file `svg.html` that lives in the **_includes** folder
     - You can use TextEdit for this as well
     - If there is already text in the `svg.html` file, replace it with the new svg text
 16. Open `index.html` and change the title
-17. If you have downloaded the files and this is your first time working on them, log on to github and click the create a new repository button
+17. If you have downloaded the files and this is your first time working on them, log on to github and click the new repository button
     - Initialize with a read.me and write something nice about your image
     - click create repository
     - drag and drop the folder containing your entire project into the repository